CoderYihaoWang/coderyihaowang.github.io/content/blog/building-a-hugo-theme/building-a-hugo-theme.md

 <script src="{{ $script.RelPermalink }}"></script>
 ```

 This piece will be inserted into the `partial "script.html ."` part.
+This way, we can decouple parts of a template and improve maintainability.

+You can read more about partial templates [here](https://gohugo.io/templates/partials/).

 ## Wrap up

 Right, that's it.
 This article is not a step-by-step toturial but aims to provide a high level overview of how Hugo works.
-It summarises what I learned so far, and hopefully it will be useful when I leave Hugo for some time and come back one day.
+There are a lot of details I cannot cover here, but it summarises what I learned so far, and hopefully it will be useful when I leave Hugo for some time and come back one day.
 For detailed information on Hugo, go to the [documentation](https://gohugo.io/documentation/), and they also have a good [tutorial](https://gohugo.io/getting-started/quick-start/) to get you started.